 Secondly, such information will be found in the product’s specification or introduction on the e-commerce platforms.

 Those are the difference between the M.2 SSD, PCI-E SSD and SATA SSD.
-The price of the M.2 SSD which supports SATA channel is cheaper.
+The price of the M.2 SSD which supports SATA channel is lower.
 The M.2 SSD with small volume can be applied to a variety of super laptops.
 The PCI-E SSD pursues better performance and quality.
 The user can choose the suitable SSD based on the M.2 port of the motherboard.